1996 United States Senate elections

-The 1996 United States Senate elections were held on November 5, with the 33 seats of Class 2 contested in regular elections.
+The 1996 United States Senate elections were held on November 5, 1996, with the 33 seats of Class 2 contested in regular elections.
 Special elections were also held to fill vacancies.
 They coincided with the presidential election of the same year, in which Democrat Bill Clinton was re-elected president.

-Despite the re-election of Clinton and Gore, and despite Democrats picking up a net two seats in the elections to the United States House of Representatives held the same day, the Republicans had a net gain of two seats in the Senate, following major Republican gains two years previously in the 1994 elections.
-As such, Clinton became the first president re-elected since Theodore Roosevelt in 1904 to win either of his terms without any Senate coattails.
+Republicans held a 54–46 majority going into 1996, but a January special election in Oregon resulted in Democrats reducing the majority to 53–47.
+Despite the re-election of Clinton and Gore, and despite Democrats picking up a net two seats in the elections to the United States House of Representatives held the same day, the Republicans had a net gain of two seats in the Senate, following major Republican gains two years before in the 1994 elections.
+As such, Clinton became the only president to be re-elected without ever having any Senate coattails since the ratification of the 17th Amendment.
+The Republicans' 55–45 majority also marked the highest number of Senate seats that the party has held since 1920; this achievement would later be tied with the results of the 1998 and 2004 elections.

 The Republicans won open seats previously held by Democrats in Alabama, Arkansas, and Nebraska.
 The only Democratic pickup occurred in South Dakota, where Democrat Tim Johnson narrowly defeated incumbent Republican Larry Pressler.
-The cycle featured an unusually high number of retirements, with thirteen in total.
-Additionally, special elections occurred as a result of early resignations by Republicans Bob Packwood and presidential nominee Bob Dole, the Senate majority leader.
+The cycle featured an unusually high number of retirements, with 13 in total.